After border row, India, China plan counter-terror drills to build trust

 "China had agreed to it initially, but then they opted for a change because the border got hot," said an Indian military source, speaking on condition of anonymity.

-The two armies will field 103 soldiers each for the "hand-in-hand" manoeuvres in the western city of Pune that involve scenarios such as recapturing a border post taken over by terrorists, the military source said.
+The two armies will field 103 soldiers each for the "hand-in-hand" manoeuvres in Pune that involve scenarios such as recapturing a border post taken over by terrorists, the military source said.

 India has long faced attacks that it blames on Pakistan based militant groups such as the Lashkar-e-Taiba which has links with Pakistani security agents.